Vegan Energy Balls Recipe

 Medjool dates are so plump and moist, and have the added benefit of being chock full of minerals and fiber.
-Full disclosure: this is a sponsored conversation with Natural Delights Medjool Dates; all opinions are my own.
+They’re one of the most nutrient-dense sweeteners you can use in your kitchen.

-I combined whole dates with hemp and pumpkin seeds in this recipe, plus carob, vanilla, coconut flour, and coconut oil.
-I rolled the Hemp-Date Balls in some toasted coconut at the end to make ’em pretty.
+Making homemade energy bites is so easy.
+For this recipe, I combined whole dates with hemp and pumpkin seeds in this recipe, plus cocoa, vanilla, coconut flour, and coconut oil.
+I rolled these Vegan Energy Balls in some toasted coconut at the end to make them pretty.